DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 ## Dialogue Pacing

+- [ ] Function in Old Data Asset to Create new, matching data assets
+- [ ] Make a new, idential UI that works with the new dialogue struct

 Right now, dialogue portals spawn completely randomly.
 I want there to be at least some semblance of pacing to it.
 Ex: the chance of getting a dialogue portal is largely determined on how long it's been since the last dialogue portal spawned.

 - [ ] Stat for how many rooms since last dialogue portal